How to Build a Teamwork Culture in Your Organization

-Do you immediately picture your group off at a resort playing games or hanging from ropes when you think of team building?
+Do you immediately picture your group off at resort playing games or hanging from ropes when you think of team building?
 Traditionally, many organizations approached team building this way.
 Then, they wondered why that wonderful sense of teamwork, experienced at the retreat or seminar, failed to have an impact on long-term beliefs and actions back at work.

 To enable you to get the most out of the time you and your employees spend in retreats, planning sessions, seminars and team building activities, they have to be viewed as a critical part of a larger teamwork effort.
-They cannot contribute the results you desire unless they are one component of an overall team building plan.
+They cannot contribute to the results you desire unless they are one component of an overall team building plan.

 You will not build teamwork by retreating as a group for a couple of days each year.
 Think of team building as something that you do every single day at work.
 These five recommendations will help you to build a teamwork culture.

 - Form teams to solve real work issues and to improve real work processes.
-Provide training in systematic methods and norming so the team expends its energy on the project, not on figuring out how to work together as a team to approach it.
+Provide training in systematic methods and norming, so the team expends its energy on the project, not on figuring out how to work together as a team to approach it.
 Traditionally, if you're not careful, teams can spend up to 80 percent of their time and energy on relationship building.
-This leaves only 20 percent of their available energy for solving the problem.
+It leaves only 20 percent of their available energy for solving the problem.

 - Hold department meetings to review projects and progress to obtain broad input, and to coordinate shared work processes.
 If team members are not getting along, examine the work processes they mutually own.
 The problem is not usually the personalities of the team members.
 It’s the fact that the team members often haven’t agreed on how they will deliver a product or a service or the steps required to get something done.